Kxppx/traffic-light-js-solved/README.md

 1. Is it bad practice to link a component's css file to multiple components?

-2. In this case would it have been better to import the data and pass it as props to both Components?
+2. In this case would it have been better to import the data into `App.jsx` and pass it as props to both Components?